dev-xiligroup/framework7/webapp-t7p-rest-auth/README.md

 This plugin is able to deliver json file that will be incorporated in latest posts page of webapp.
 To collect custom fields use plugin named xili-json-api-addon (in this same repository)

-URI must be adapted to your config in now via Settings popup form, Authentication Password is in my-app.js  (today: only works with Safari - issue with headers on chrome)
+URI must be adapted to your config in now via Settings popup form, Authentication Password is in my-app.js  (today: works with Safari, Chrome, IOS Safari and IOS homescreen webapp "apple-mobile-web-app-capable" )

 The webApp uses Framework7 v.
 1.0.5 (March 28th, 2015)